REQUEST A QUOTATION

 language accompanied by a translation in English or French.

-Seychelles IBCs are normally incorporated with an authorised share capital of
+Seychelles IBCs can be incorporated with an authorised share capital of US$ 1 or any amount.

 An International Company is exempted from local taxation.

-Annual Licence Fee is US$100 irrespective of Authorised Capital.
+Annual Licence Fee is US$100 irrespective of Share Capital.

 There is no requirement to file financial statements, but a company must keep